Children of Gaza Crisis

 How's UNICEF responding in Gaza?

-We've provided psychosocial support services to over 286,000 people in Gaza, including close to 200,000 children.
-More than 118,000 kids have received learning materials and support to continue their schooling.
+We've provided psychosocial support services to over 314,000 people in Gaza, including more than 208,000 children.
+More than 210,000 kids have received learning materials and support to continue their schooling.
 And we've delivered humanitarian cash assistance to 375,692 households.

 We were on the ground in Gaza long before this crisis escalated a year ago, and we continue to deliver for kids in the most challenging of humanitarian situations.
-We will never give up on children in Gaza, and we continue to call for an immediate and long-lasting ceasefire to enable the urgent delivery of lifesaving aid.
+We will never give up on children in Gaza.

 Polio has reemerged in Gaza